I-COM Data Creativity Awards

 It is required as part of the entry in this category to include visuals (images, video) to illustrate the value of your work.

 We recommend you to look at the Entry form first, then spend time offline composing your answers in a word-processing program, keeping a copy for your record.
 Once you start to enter the information online, the submission can not be saved for later review or completion.
-Please click here to download a blank entry form you can use to work offline and here to check a sample of a completed entry form for your reference.
+Please click here to download a blank entry form you can use to work offline.
+You can also take a look at sample entries from 2018, 2017 and 2016.

 The information you insert will be used only for the purposes of the competition.
 Whilst it will be made clear to the judges that the judging process is confidential, entrants may wish to express results in percentage terms rather than by providing the actual figures.
 If there are parts of your entry that are confidential and cannot be later published, you can state this on the entry form.